Orange-OpenSource/java-buildpack/docs/container-jonas.md

 Jonas traces appear in app/.jonas_base/logs including JUL traces.

+Automatic removal of slf4j-jcl from war apps classpaths but not from ear apps

 ## Limitations

+- EAR apps are only detected/supported if they have a '.war' suffix.
+Suspecting this to be linked with CC models.
 - WAR applications are accessible through the "app" contextRoot.
 - DataSources are not yet generated for services bound in CF
 - Failed application start is not reliably detected: Tomcat support jar is not yet added in the tomcat lifecyle